Trzy Korony

-Trzy Korony (Three Crowns, Tri Koruny) is the summit of the Three Crowns Massif, an independent portion of a range called Pieniny Mountains in the south of Poland.
+Trzy Korony (Three Crowns) is the summit of the Three Crowns Massif, an independent portion of a range called Pieniny Mountains in the south of Poland.
 Trzy Korony forms the central part of a compact group of connected mountains known as Pieniny Środkowe, consisting mainly of the limestone and dolomite rock strata.
 Trzy Korony is located within the Pieniny National Park in Lesser Poland Voivodeship.

 Geography

 The summit is separated from the surrounding peaks (known as Łysiny Group) by the Wyżni Łazek Pass, descending into deep valleys with streams surrounded by forested slopes.
 The Three Crowns consists of five sharp peaks, made of resistant limestone.
 The highest of the peaks is called Okrąglica.
 It stands 982 meters above sea level.
 At the top of Okrąglica there is an observation platform complete with metal barriers built for the tourists. – The platform, overlooking Dunajec River Gorge, can accommodate up to 15 people at a time.

 The second tallest peak (southeast of Okrąglica), is called Płaska Skała, rising 950 m above sea level.
 The next peak known as Nad Ogródki located southwest of Okrąglica, is the third tallest, rising 940 m above sea level.
 At its top, there used to be a weather station built in 1933 and operated manually by a hermit.

 The fourth peak, called Pańska or Bryłowa Skała rising 920 m above sea level, is a nesting zone for a rare bird the wallcreeper with extraordinary crimson wings.
-The smallest peak of the Trzy Korony summit is called Niżnia Okrąglica aka.
-Ganek, Siodło.
+The smallest peak of the Trzy Korony summit is called Niżnia Okrąglica Ganek, Siodło.
 It stands 80 m lower than the tallest peak; to the south.
 Niżnia Okrąglica used to contain the original observation deck before the metal platform with barriers was built atop the tallest one, thus enlarging the Pieniny panorama.